pierluigiferrari/ssd_keras/README.md

 ### Evaluation results

-Here are the mAP evaluation results from the official Pascal VOC Matlab evaluation script (for 2007 test) and the official test server (for 2012 test).
+Here are the mAP evaluation results of the ported weights and below that the evaluation results of a model trained from scratch using this implementation.
+All models were evaluated using the official Pascal VOC test server (for 2012 `test`) or the official Pascal VOC Matlab evaluation script (for 2007 `test`).
 In all cases the results are either identical to those of the original Caffe models or surpass them slightly.
+Download links to all ported weights are available further below.

 <table width="70%">
   <tr>